canerturkseven/ForecastFlowML/README.md

 ForecastFlowML provides a range of features that make it a powerful and flexible tool for time-series forecasting, including:

-- Works with Pandas and Pyspark DataFrames.
+- Scaleable and extensive time series feature engineering (lag, rolling mean/std, stockout, history length) with PySpark.
-- Distributed model training per group in the dataframe.
+- Parallel model training per group in the dataset with Pyspark Pandas UDFs.
 - Direct multi-step forecasting.
 - Built-in time based cross-validation.
-- Extensive time-series feature engineering (lag, rolling mean/std, stockout, history length).
 - Hyperparameter tuning for each group model with grid search.
 - Supports `scikit-learn` like libraries such as `LightGBM` or `XGBoost`.